AdelaideBaron/error-codes/README.md

 // Todo do it per machine...
 // will need something in the pipeline to ensure that number of machines = number of csvs
+// will need some sort of unique check in the column 0?